-It has been difficult for us to raise funds at CityFALCON as a product company trying to take on the big players in the financial services world, but we are thankful to have made it through the toughest stage.
+It has been difficult for us to raise funds at CityFALCON as a product company trying to take on the big players in the financial news services world, but we are thankful to have made it through the toughest stage.
 We’ve managed to raise £620K from friends and family, as well as through a crowd-funding round on Seedrs.
 Let it be known that without these people, there is no doubt we would have struggled.

 As I’ve said several times in other posts, there are NO rules, and what we are sharing here is our experience from chatting with 50-100 investors – angels, VCs, institutional investors.
 And, of course, there are exceptions 😉 Let me tell you an entrepreneur’s version of how to raise money for a start-Up in the UK.

 People often choose the ‘safe’ option